-- 1 (iv) A sample land lease or deed restriction with affordability liens that will restrict use as 2 low- and moderate-income housing in conformance with the guidelines of the agency providing 3 the subsidy for the low- and moderate-income housing, but for a period of not less than thirty (30) 4 years; and 5 (v) Identification of an approved entity that will monitor the long-term affordability of the low- and moderate-income units; provided, that, on and after July 1, 2022, this entity shall include 6 7 the Rhode Island housing resources commission established pursuant to chapter 128 of title 42 and 8 acting through its monitoring agents, and these agents shall monitor the long-term affordability of 9 the low- and moderate-income units pursuant to § 45-53-3.2; and 10 (vi) A financial pro-forma for the proposed development; and 11 (vii) For comprehensive permit applications: (A) Not involving major land developments 12 or major subdivisions including, but not limited to, applications seeking relief from specific 13 provisions of a local zoning ordinance, or involving administrative subdivisions, minor land 14 developments or minor subdivisions, or other local ordinances and regulations: those items required 15 by local regulations promulgated pursuant to applicable state law, with the exception of evidence 16 of state or federal permits; and for comprehensive permit applications; and (B) Involving major 17 land developments and major subdivisions, unless otherwise agreed to by the applicant and the 18 town; those items included in the checklist for the master plan in the local regulations promulgated 19 pursuant to § 45-23-40.
+(iv) A sample land lease or deed restriction with affordability liens that will restrict use as low- and moderate-income housing in conformance with the guidelines of the agency providing the subsidy for the low- and moderate-income housing, but for a period of not less than thirty (30) years; and

+5 (v) Identification of an approved entity that will monitor the long-term affordability of the 6 low- and moderate-income units; provided, that, on and after July 1, 2022, this entity shall include 7 the Rhode Island housing resources commission established pursuant to chapter 128 of title 42 and 8 acting through its monitoring agents, and these agents shall monitor the long-term affordability of 9 the low- and moderate-income units pursuant to § 45-53-3.2; and

+(vi) A financial pro-forma for the proposed development; and

+11 (vii) For comprehensive permit applications: (A) Not involving major land developments 12 or major subdivisions including, but not limited to, applications seeking relief from specific 13 provisions of a local zoning ordinance, or involving administrative subdivisions, minor land 14 developments or minor subdivisions, or other local ordinances and regulations: those items required 15 by local regulations promulgated pursuant to applicable state law, with the exception of evidence 16 of state or federal permits; and for comprehensive permit applications; and (B) Involving major 17 land developments and major subdivisions, unless otherwise agreed to by the applicant and the 18 town; those items included in the checklist for the master plan in the local regulations promulgated 19 pursuant to § 45-23-40.
 Subsequent to master plan approval, the applicant must submit those items 20 included in the checklist for a preliminary plan for a major land development or major subdivision 21 project in the local regulations promulgated pursuant to § 45-23-41, with the exception of evidence 22 of state or federal permits.
-All required state and federal permits must be obtained prior to the final 23 plan approval or the issuance of a building permit; and 24 (viii) Municipalities may impose fees on comprehensive permit applications that are 25 consistent with but do not exceed fees that would otherwise be assessed for a project of the same 26 scope and type but not proceeding under this chapter, provided, however, that the imposition of such fees shall not preclude a showing by a nonprofit applicant that the fees make the project 27 28 financially infeasible; and 29 (xi) Notwithstanding the submission requirements set forth above, the local review board 30 may request additional, reasonable documentation throughout the public hearing, including, but not 31 limited to, opinions of experts, credible evidence of application for necessary federal and/or state 32 permits, statements and advice from other local boards and officials. - LC001448/SUB A Page 2 of 17 by the administrative officer according to the provisions of § 45-23-36; provided, however, that for a major land development or major subdivision, the certificate for a master plan shall be granted within twenty-five (25) days and for a preliminary plan shall be granted within twenty-five (25) days.
-The running of the time period set forth herein will be deemed stopped upon the issuance of a certificate of incompleteness of the application by the administrative officer and will recommence upon the resubmission of a corrected application by the applicant.
-However, in no event will the administrative officer be required to certify a corrected submission as complete or incomplete less than ten (10) days after its resubmission.
-If the administrative officer certifies the application as incomplete, the officer shall set forth in writing with specificity the missing or incomplete items.
+All required state and federal permits must be obtained prior to the final 23 plan approval or the issuance of a building permit; and

+(viii) Municipalities may impose fees on comprehensive permit applications that are consistent with but do not exceed fees that would otherwise be assessed for a project of the same scope and type but not proceeding under this chapter, provided, however, that the imposition of such fees shall not preclude a showing by a nonprofit applicant that the fees make the project financially infeasible; and

+(xi) Notwithstanding the submission requirements set forth above, the local review board may request additional, reasonable documentation throughout the public hearing, including, but not limited to, opinions of experts, credible evidence of application for necessary federal and/or state permits, statements and advice from other local boards and officials.

 (2) Certification of completeness.
-The application must be certified complete or incomplete
+The application must be certified complete or incomplete by the administrative officer according to the provisions of § 45-23-36; provided, however, that for